Hall Family House & Store | Columbia County, FL | c. early 1920s

 Who was Elsie?

-In any case, standing here above the sink and glancing out the kitchen window, it was hard not to feel a sadness that this room no longer serves the important purpose that it once did.
-The fireplace in the next room has no reason to be stoked nowadays, and the pillows tossed about have no heads to cradle after a hard days work.
+In any case, standing here above the sink and glancing out the kitchen window, it was hard not to feel sad that this room no longer serves the important purpose that it once did.
+The fireplace in the next room has no reason to be stoked nowadays, and the pillows tossed about have no heads to cradle after a hard day’s work.